 Once you have a topic in mind, you will need an actual name for your podcast.
 Be unique with the name you choose because the last thing you want is another podcaster accusing you of copyright or trademark infringement.
 Also, the shorter the name, the better.
 Like most memorable television shows or movies, keep the name to three or four words maximum.
 Once again, roam the podcast directories to ensure that your name is not taken.

 Something as simple as a logo can can cause angst and procrastination.
 Obviously, your logo will be based on your preferences.
 Here’s some general tips.
 If you don’t have a pre-existing logo, then consider Fiverr (www.fiverr.com) or 99 Designs (99designs.com/).
 My recommendations pick a logo that is bold, simple, and easy to see via a smartphone.
 Keep your designs between 1400 x 1400 to 3000 x 3000 pixels.

 Microphone: A good microphone can make or break the audio listening process.
-Stay away from using the standard microphone with your laptop or desktop.
-A fan favorite among podcasters is the Audio-Technica ATR2100 USB.
+Stay away from using the standard microphone with your laptop or desktop or a built-in microphone to an earbud set.
+For an office setup, our Physician Side Gigs team really like the Blue Yeti USB Microphone.
+If you want something that's portable for interviews on the go, a fan favorite among podcasters is the Audio-Technica ATR2100 USB.
 It’s portable, it doesn’t pick up a lot of ambient noise, and it’s not too expensive.